-1 Preliminaries
+1 Litigation - Preliminaries

-1.1 What type of legal system has your jurisdiction got?
+1.1 What type of legal system does your jurisdiction have?
 Are there any rules that govern civil procedure in your jurisdiction?

-Japan is considered as a civil law jurisdiction and has adopted adversarial civil proceedings.
-No jury system has been adopted in the civil proceedings in Japan.
+Japan is considered a civil law jurisdiction and has adopted adversarial civil proceedings.
+No jury system has been adopted in civil proceedings in Japan.

-The Code of Civil Procedures and the Rules of Civil Procedures mainly govern the civil procedures in Japan.
+The Code of Civil Procedures and the Rules of Civil Procedures mainly govern civil procedures in Japan.